elastic/cloud-on-k8s/docs/quickstart.md

 To secure your production-grade Elasticsearch deployment, you can:

 * Use XPack security for encryption and authentication (TODO: link here to a tutorial on how to manipulate certs and auth)
-* Set up an ingress proxy layer (TODO: link here to the nginx ingress sample)
+* Set up an ingress proxy layer ([example using NGINX](https://github.com/elastic/k8s-operators/blob/master/operators/config/samples/ingress/nginx-ingress.yaml))

 ### Using persistent storage